exacheck/exacheck-website/docs/deployment/index.md

 # Deployment

-ExaCheck may be deployed in a [Docker container][ExaCheck Deployment - Docker] or as a [standard Python package][ExaCheck Deployment - Python].
+ExaCheck may be installed by following one of these steps:

+- Building [from PyPi or from source][ExaCheck Deployment - Python]
+- Using the [ExaCheck Docker container][ExaCheck Deployment - Docker]

-Once installed, you may take a look at the [configuration examples page][ExaCheck Deployment - Examples] for inspiration.
+After installation the [configuration examples][ExaCheck Deployment - Examples] page provides some templates that you may use for configuration of ExaBGP/ExaCheck.

+For a list of dependencies, check the [Python modules page][ExaCheck Deployment - Modules],

+[ExaCheck Deployment - Python]: python.md
 [ExaCheck Deployment - Docker]: docker.md
-[ExaCheck Deployment - Python]: python.md
 [ExaCheck Deployment - Examples]: examples.md
+[ExaCheck Deployment - Modules]: modules.md